-Average NP salaries in Oregon are among the highest in the nation, and professionals also have FPA.
-Professionals with APRN licensure also have full prescriptive authority.
+Average NP salaries in Oregon are among the highest in the nation, and NPs also have FPA.
+Professionals with APRN licensure have full prescriptive authority.

 In Rhode Island, NPs must complete a Uniform Controlled Substances Act Registration before gaining full prescriptive authority.
 They gain global signature authority, so they can issue prescriptions without physician oversight.

 One of the most recent additions to this list, South Dakota granted nurse practitioners full authority in February 2017.
-As Nurse.org explains, this bodes well for the state, whose residents primarily live in rural areas that do not typically receive comprehensive coverage from family doctors.
+This bodes well for the state, whose residents primarily live in rural areas that do not typically receive comprehensive coverage from family doctors.

 NPs who want to gain FPA must complete 1,600 practice hours with a physician’s oversight.
 With the state’s Prescription Monitoring System registration, they can also prescribe medications.